Black Orpheus: Plot

-A marble Greek bas relief explodes to reveal Afro-Brazilian men dancing the samba to drums in a favela.
-Eurydice (Marpessa Dawn) arrives in Rio de Janeiro, and takes a trolley driven by Orfeu (Breno Mello).
-New to the city, she rides to the end of the line, where Orfeu introduces her to the station guard, Hermes (Alexandro Constantino), who gives her directions to the home of her cousin Serafina (Léa Garcia).
+A marble Greek bas-relief explodes, revealing Afro-Brazilian men dancing the samba to drums in a favela.
+Eurydice arrives in Rio de Janeiro and takes a trolley driven by Orfeu.
+New to the city, she rides to the end of the line, where Orfeu introduces her to the station guard, Hermes, who gives her directions to the home of her cousin Serafina.

-Although engaged to Mira (Lourdes de Oliveira), Orfeu is not very enthusiastic about the upcoming marriage.
-The couple go to get a marriage license.
+Although engaged to Mira, Orfeu is not very enthusiastic about their upcoming marriage.
+The couple goes to get a marriage license.
 When the clerk at the courthouse hears Orfeu's name, he jokingly asks if Mira is Eurydice, annoying her.
 Afterward, Mira insists on getting an engagement ring.
 Though Orfeu has just been paid, he would rather use his money to get his guitar out of the pawn shop for Carnival.
 Mira finally offers to loan Orfeu the money to buy her ring.

 When Orfeu goes home, he is pleased to find Eurydice staying next door with Serafina.
-Eurydice has run away to Rio to hide from a strange man who she believes wants to kill her.
+Eurydice has run away to Rio to hide from a strange man whom she believes wants to kill her.
 The man – Death dressed in a stylized skeleton costume – finds her, but Orfeu gallantly chases him away.
 Orfeu and Eurydice fall in love, yet are constantly on the run from both Mira and Death.
-When Serafina's sailor boyfriend Chico (Waldemar De Souza) shows up, Orfeu offers to let Eurydice sleep in his home, while he takes the hammock outside.
+When Serafina's sailor boyfriend Chico shows up, Orfeu offers to let Eurydice sleep in his home, while he takes the hammock outside.
 Eurydice invites him to her bed, and they make love.

 Orfeu, Mira, and Serafina are the principal members of a samba school, one of many parading during Carnival.
-Serafina decides to have Eurydice dress in her Queen if the Night costume so that she can spend more time with Chico.
+Serafina decides to have Eurydice dress in her Queen of the Night costume so that she can spend more time with Chico.
 A veil conceals Eurydice's face; only Orfeu is told of the deception.
 During the parade, Orfeu dances with Eurydice rather than Mira.